Hannesimo/auto-flipper/README.md

 -   After that, it automatically buys and sells flips
 -   => Profit

+-- Note
+-BAF will try to sell everything it can find.
+It won't stop on your equipment

 ## Configuration

 The bot creates a config.toml file after the first start.
 This file contains configuration properties for the bot.
 Currently, only the ingame username is stored, so you don't need to enter it every time.
 I may add more configurations in the future.
 The Cofl configurations apply as normal.